benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM1.png)

 - _et_ is a entity tag of a blue/red/logical entity defined right of (but not directly right of) the aggregator
-- PRM1 cannot be used when the pattern starts with a quantifier
+- On its right - a blue/red/logical entity (not yellow/aggregated entity, nor quantifier)

 _**Q67:** The 3 people with the maximal number of parents_